 - Future proofing infrastructure – challenges and changes ahead

-This panel will feature insights from former Republican Congressman and former Chairman of the House Transportation and Infrastructure Committee Bill Shuster, along with the former Chairman of the House Democratic Caucus Joe Crowley, and former Vice-Chairman of the House Republic Conference Jack Kingston.
+This panel will feature insights from former Republican Congressman and former Chairman of the House Transportation and Infrastructure Committee Bill Shuster, and former Vice-Chairman of the House Republic Conference Jack Kingston.
 The former Congressmen will also be joined by three key transportation experts sharing their perspectives on plans and related expected developments:

 - Jane Garvey, North America Chairman of Meridiam Infrastructure,